Treatment Option Overview

 Some of the tests that were done to diagnose the cancer or to find out the stage of the cancer may be repeated.
 (See the General Information section for a list of tests.)
 Some tests will be repeated in order to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.

-Some of the tests will continue to be done from time to time after treatment has ended.
-The results of these tests can show if your child's condition has changed or if the astrocytoma has recurred (come back).
-If the tumor recurs in the brain, a biopsy may also be done to find out if it is made up of dead tumor cells or if new cancer cells are growing.
-These tests are sometimes called follow-up tests or check-ups.
-MRIs may be done regularly as follow-up to see if the tumor is growing back.
+Regular MRIs will continue to be done after treatment has ended.
+The results of the MRI can show if your child's condition has changed or if the astrocytoma has recurred (come back).
+If the results of the MRI show a mass in the brain, a biopsy may be done to find out if it is made up of dead tumor cells or if new cancer cells are growing.